-We have applied the semi-prognostic method as proposed by Sheng et al. (2001) to an eddypermitting model of the North Atlantic.
-Our aim is to reduce systematic model errors, such as unrealistic upper level flow and water mass characteristics of the NAC around Newfoundland and the Gulf Stream region between Cape Hatteras and the Grand Banks, known to be long standing deficiencies in North Atlantic models, leading to spurious large scale surface heat fluxes and coming along with a bias of too low northward heat transport ((Böning et al., 1996; Willebrand et al., 2001)).
-While model efforts with highly increased horizontal (eddy-resolving) resolution show some improvements in this respect, results still crucially depend on model details such as parameterizations for friction and diffusion and discretisation of topography (Smith et al., 2000; Chassignet and Garraffo, 2001).
-We propose to focus research on this problem to understand and to parameterize the underlying processes in the western boundary flow.
+We have applied the semi-prognostic method as proposed by Sheng et al. (2001) to an eddy-permitting model of the North Atlantic.
+Our aim is to reduce systematic model errors, such as unrealistic upper level flow and watermass characteristics of the NAC around Newfoundland and the Gulf Stream region between Cape Hatteras and the Grand Banks, resembling long standing deficiencies in North Atlantic models.
+These deficiencies have been only recently and only in part resolved with highly increased horizontal (eddy-resolving) resolution (Smith et al., 2000).
 As for the regional model of Sheng et al. (2001), the semi-prognostic model version performs better than the prognostic version with respect to observations at these key points of the North Atlantic circulation.
 In fact, the semi-prognostic version is getting similar to an eddy-resolving model version in many respects.
 The improvement is achieved by applying a flow-interactive correction of the pressure gradient in the momentum budget, simply taken from hydrographic observations.
 Tracer budgets are not directly affected by the method, i. e. no diabatic sources and sinks of heat or salt are introduced.

 However, we have noted three inherent drawbacks of a semi-prognostic model.
 These are changed dynamical properties of the model, i. e. reduced geostrophic wave speeds and damped meso-scale eddy activity, and spurious interaction of the method with topography.
 We have discussed and successfully applied four simple modifications of the original semi-prognostic method to overcome these drawbacks.
 By spatial averaging and/or temporal averaging of the semi-prognostic flow correction it is possible to include only the large-scale hydrographic information and to reduce the damping influence of the original method on eddy activity.
 In fact, eddy kinetic energy is even enhanced in the modified semi-prognostic models (more than 30% for the mean method) compared to the prognostic model.
 In combination with a relaxation of the flow correction near the coast, it is possible to overcome the spurious interaction with the topography.
-Restricting the flow correction furthermore to the upper ocean (roughly in the permanent thermocline), thus excluding the (eventually) less reliable9 deep observations, reveals essentially the same benefits as using the flow correction everywhere.
+Restricting the flow correction furthermore to the upper ocean (roughly in the permanent thermocline), thus excluding the (eventually) less reliable deep observations, reveals essentially the same benefits as using the flow correction everywhere.

 Having done a spinup integration with one or a combination of the modified methods in a semi-prognostic model, we proceed by diagnosing the correction term and applying it in the subsequent integration (corrected-prognostic model), resolving the problem of modified physical properties and acting similar to a parameterization of unresolved processes in the OGCM.
-The benefits of the original semi-prognostic model, i. e. a better representation of the advective flow east of Newfoundland and in the Gulf Stream region, are carried over to (or are even outperformed by) the modified semi-prognostic models and, finally, to our end-product, the corrected-prognostic model.
-We also note, that similar benefits of the method can be obtained in non-eddy resolving OGCM's, as experiments reveal with a version of our OGCM with coarser resolution $(4/3^{\circ} \cos \phi)$, which are, however, not discussed in the present study.
+The benefits of the original semi-prognostic model, i. e. a better representation of the advective flow east of Newfoundland and in the Gulf stream region, are carried over to (or are even outperformed by) the modified semi-prognostic models and, finally, to our end-product, the corrected-prognostic model.
+We also note, that similar benefits of the method can be obtained in non-eddy resolving OGCM's, as experiments reveal with a version of our OGCM with coarser resolution $(4/3^{o}\cos\phi)$ , which are, however, not discussed in the present study.